Somali prime minister voted out of office by lawmakers

 The latest vote of no confidence was triggered after the president said he had not been consulted on the cabinet reshuffle, which had included moving the justice minister, a close ally of the president, to the livestock ministry.

-Parliament had tried to vote on three other occasions, only to have the session canceled because of lawmakers' raucous behavior.
+Parliament had tried to vote on three other occasions, only to have the session cancelled because of lawmakers' raucous behaviour.

 The U.S. State Department said in November that a vote of no confidence did "not serve the interests of the Somali people."